-Understanding the impacts on ecosystem services of actual and potential changes in state at individual sites is important for promoting better planning decisions to support both biodiversity conservation and ecosystem service delivery.
-Until now this approach has been relatively little used because it has been assumed that ecosystem services are technically difficult and expensive to measure.
+Understanding the impacts on natural capital and ecosystem services of actual and potential changes in state at individual sites is important for promoting better planning decisions to support both biodiversity conservation and ecosystem service delivery.
+This approach has been relatively little used because it has been assumed that ecosystem services are technically difficult and expensive to measure.

 This toolkit is designed to overcome this obstacle by providing practical guidance on how to identify which services may be significant at a site of interest, what data are needed to measure them, what methods or sources can be used to obtain the data and how to communicate the results.